 Key to the person-centred approach is the psychological environment in which the work takes place.
 Rogers described this as one where a person felt free from threat, not just physically but also psychologically.
 One of the key goals for the person-centred therapist is to achieve this environment - we don't have a list of 'tools' to do this though and there is no set format or procedure for our sessions to follow; instead we focus on offering a 'relationship' to our clients that is deeply understanding (empathic), truly accepting (offering unconditional positive regard), and is as honest and genuine (congruent) as possible.

 I studied at Keele University to gain first my PG Diploma in Counselling Psychology and then my MSc Counselling Psychology (Distinction) and my experience includes working within the NHS as a Counselling Therapist in a highly respected IAPT service and also working as an Associate Counsellor at Warwick University Counselling Services.
 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP), the largest association representing those working within the field of talking therapies.

-My personal life is busy, with children, a supportive husband and a wonderfully 'enthusiastic' dog to keep me active and out in the fresh air whenever possible.
+My personal life is busy, with a husband, children, and a wonderfully 'enthusiastic' dog to keep me active and out in the fresh air whenever possible.
 I love to travel and I continue to study and research within the psychology and therapeutic areas, for my own interest but also to enhance my work with clients.